 The FBI says that both men were able to carry on their scheme for years before getting caught.

 Kickbacks, medically unnecessary services, patient recruiters, phony eligibility documentation and billing for services never performed are common badges of Medicare fraud.
 This case took a very unusual twist, however.

 Prosecutors say that after Mehmood was caught and after police had used a search warrant to seize records, Mehmood stole the evidence seized by agents!
 Mehmood wasn’t the brightest criminal, however.
 The FBI says he hid the documents in his jail cell.

-After his initial arrest and prior to stealing evidence, Mehmood had been held by U.S. Marshalls and not released on bond.
+After his initial arrest and prior to stealing evidence, Mehmood had been held by U.S. Marshals and not released on bond.
 After three motions for release, however, Mehmood’s lawyer was finally able to convince a judge to release him for 3, eight hour days to assist counsel in reviewing documents.
 His lawyer said that with over 700,000 pages of documents, it was impossible to review the discovery off-site without Mehmood’s assistance.

 According to court records, after one of those supervised record reviews, prosecutors realized that some records were missing.
 Agents then obtained a search warrant and searched Mehmood’s cell where they found the missing records!